Asymptotically optimal Ramsey goodness of sparse graphs versus odd cycles and paths: Preliminaries

-Note that $G_1$ can be reconstructed from $G_2$ by replacing each edge with a suspended path of length at most $s-1$ (keeping the original endpoints).
-During the reconstruction, for each loop in $G_2$, we add at most $s-1$ vertices; for each non-loop edge in $G_2$, we add at most $s-2$ vertices.
+Note that $G_1$ can be reconstructed from $G_2$ by replacing each non-loop edge with a suspended path of length at most $s-1$ (keeping the original endpoints) and each loop with an induced cycle of length at most $s$.
+During the reconstruction, for each non-loop edge in $G_2$, we add at most $s-2$ vertices; for each loop in $G_2$, we add at most $s-1$ vertices.
 Since $G_2$ is connected, $G_2$ has at least $|G_2|-1$ non-loop edges and at most $e(G_2)-|G_2|+1$ loops.
 It follows that

 Thus the total number of leaves in $G$ is